Furimanejo/playful-plugins-readme/README.md

 ## About The Project

-[Playful Plugins](https://furimanejo.itch.io/playful-plugins) is a collection of plugins that detect events, usually from games (e.g., getting a kill, receiving damage).
+[Playful Plugins](https://furimanejo.itch.io/playful-plugins) is a collection of plugins and other tools that detect events, usually from games (e.g., getting a kill, receiving damage).
 These events can then be connected to fun stuff like:
 * Real-life sex toys, like those from Lovense.
 Requires [Intiface Central](https://intiface.com/central/?ref=playfulplugins), check the list of supported devices [here](https://iostindex.com/?filter0ButtplugSupport=4?ref=playfulplugins).
 * Shocker devices, like the Pishock shock collar or the DG-LAB Coyote.
 Requires an [XToys](https://xtoys.app/) account.
 * Vtuber models, through Vtube Studio hotkeys.